HACDedsec/Web-Projects/List_Filter_with_React/README.md

-This project was made with refrence learning of Udemy Course Link of course : https://www.udemy.com/course/complete-react-developer-zero-to-mastery/
+This project was made with refrence learning from Udemy Course, Link of the Course : https://www.udemy.com/course/complete-react-developer-zero-to-mastery/

  • This project follows basic functionality like
  ▬ Fetching list of data from json file